-Terri: We had a closing down party on the Saturday at the ‘Oh Yeah’ Centre which was good craic and on a Sunday night I said to my girlfriend Claire, “What will I do with myself now that Good Vibrations has closed down?”
+Terri: We had a closing down party on the Saturday at the ‘Oh Yeah’ Centre which was good craic, and on a Sunday night I said to my girlfriend Claire, “What will I do with myself now that Good Vibrations has closed down?”
 And she said, “Just pretend it’s still open and doesn’t go like you never did before”.
 It was an addiction that lasted too long.
-The shop wasn’t great, I was never there and I was going out playing stupid disco’s just to pay the rent – disco’s in Belfast that nobody would turn up to see me.
-I used to be sitting in a taxi on a Tuesday night going over to Lavery’s bar and thinking to myself “God I hope somebody turns up,” and I would practically be in tears.
-The night Lavery’s said they might want me to stop doing the Tuesday night I was relieved, but that was the night I actually had a heart attack and pneumonia and ended up in hospital, so I would’ve been stopping anyway.
+The shop wasn’t great, I was never there, and I was going out playing stupid disco’s just to pay the rent - disco’s in Belfast that nobody would turn up to see me.
+I used to be sitting in a taxi on a Tuesday night going over to Lavery's bar and thinking to myself “God I hope somebody turns up,” and I would practically be in tears.
+The night Lavery's said they might want me to stop doing the Tuesday night I was relieved, but that was the night I actually had a heart attack and pneumonia and ended up in the hospital so that I would’ve been stopping anyway.
 [Laughs]

 Good Vibrations really was an addiction.
 I was fanatical about records when I was a kid.
 I remember the day I got my first record.
 I was very young.
-I lived in Garnerville in a prefab bungalow estate like ‘Tin town’ and this man came round the door with these flexi-discs, putting them through the door.
-I knew my brother would want it so I ran after him and I begged him for one and he went, “Here you are son,” and I couldn’t believe it!
-I ran into the bathroom and I closed the door and read everything on it and I hid it under the towel so that my brother wouldn’t get it.
-We were burnt out eleven years ago in North Street Arcade and through divorces, breakups and marriage I still have that record.
+I lived in Garnerville in a prefab bungalow estate like ‘Tin town’, and this man came round the door with these Flexi-discs, putting them through the door.
+I knew my brother would want it so I ran after him and I begged him for one and he went, “Here you are son," and I couldn’t believe it!
+I ran into the bathroom, and I closed the door and read everything on it, and I hid it under the towel so that my brother wouldn’t get it.
+We were burnt out eleven years ago in North Street Arcade, and through divorces, breakups and marriage, I still have that record.

 What was the record?